 Authors are twice as likely to die by suicide, according to The Atlantic.
 Writers With Mental Illness is a blog and online community for writers with mental health struggles.
 This is a safe place to talk about our mental health and support each other.

 …But What does Writers With Mental Illness Do?

-- Support emerging writers with mental illness.
-Some ways WWMI supports writers is through blog posts, the support group, Patreon, author interviews, and book reviews.
+- Support emerging writers with mental illness (including neurodivergent writers).
+Some ways WWMI supports writers is through blog posts, the support group, supporting others on Patreon, author interviews, and book reviews.